About UKFT

 The UKFT Board uses their skills and varied industry experience to support the organisation and ensure strategic direction, with regular meetings throughout the year.

-Having grown up with the John Smedley brand as an 8th generation family member, Ian joined the business as a Non-Executive Director in 2000, progressing to Chairman in 2008, and finally becoming Managing Director in 2010.
+Having grown up with the John Smedley brand as an 8th generation family member, Ian joined the business as a Non-Executive Director in 2000, progressing to Chairman in 2008, becoming Managing Director in 2010 and then Executive Chairman in 2025.
 In 2013, John Smedley was granted the Royal Warrant of Appointment by Her Majesty The Queen, and received a visit from Her Majesty and the Duke of Edinburgh in 2014.

 Adam Mansell | CEO & Company Secretary

-Adam also represents the industry on a wide range of panels and groups.
-He is Chair of the Future Fashion Factory, a £5 million industry research project and a Board Member at the University of Leeds’ School of Design Industrial Advisory Board.
-He chairs the InnovateUK funded ACT Recycling Demonstrator project and is Co-Chair of the Circular Fashion Innovation Network.
-He is on the Advisory Board of both Textiles 2030 and the Institute of Positive Fashion.
+He is a Board Member at the University of Leeds School of Design Industrial Advisory Board and is on the Advisory Board of both Textiles 2030 and the Institute of Positive Fashion.
 He chairs the fashion and textiles skills charity, CAPITB and sits on a number of other national and international industry boards.
+He is also President of GINETEX, the International Association for Textile Care Labelling.

 Adam regularly comments on industry issues in the trade and national press.